How to Start, Stop, Restart vCenter Services | 2 Ways

 If your enterprise environment relies on vCenter Servers, you need to prepare a complete vCenter backup, and choose a reliable VMware backup method.

-Agentless Backup: create complete and independent image-level backup for VMware ESXi and Hyper-V VMs.
+Agentless Backup: Create complete and independent image-level backup for VMware ESXi and Hyper-V VMs.

-Multiple VM Backup: batch backup large numbers of VMs managed by vCenter Server, or multiple VMs on a standalone ESXi host.
+Multiple VM Backup: Batch backup large numbers of VMs managed by vCenter Server, or multiple VMs on a standalone ESXi host.

 dashboard manage view